5 Ways to Win More Jobs from Your Estimates

 4. Make sure you know your markup

 It is often easy to overlook other costs besides labor and material.
-Check out the easy-to-use Pricing for Profits calculator that will help you figure out exactly how much of a mark up you should be adding to each (and every) job.
+Figure out exactly how much of a mark up you should be adding to each (and every) job.
 The last thing you want is to win jobs at low or no profit!

 5. Filter fast